auth0/docs/articles/scopes/current/sample-use-cases.md

   * `profile` (to get `name`, `nickname`, and `picture`)
   * `email` (to get `email` and `email_verified`)

-2. After Auth0 redirects back to your app, extract the ID Token from the hash fragment of the URL and decode it.
+2. After the user consents and Auth0 redirects back to your app, extract the ID Token from the hash fragment of the URL and decode it.

 You should see the following claims: